Bowling Club

 Years of dumping and fly-tipping had left the area in a poor state.
 Unfortunately, much of the litter and rubble was mixed in with green waste, requiring a slow and careful separation process before the organic material could be removed.

 The sheer number of bottles was astonishing—literally hundreds.
-We filled at least 18 bags with bottles, and we continue to uncover more as the work progresses.
-It’s been an unexpected (and sometimes amusing) glimpse into the history of SA Breweries!
+We filled 16 bags with bottles in the first 3 days and at least that number again over the next 3 weeks, and we continue to uncover more as the work progresses.
+It’s been an unexpected glimpse into the history of SA Breweries!

 Phase 5: Clearing green waste